ritalin/zig-omelet/README.md

 A environment is generated at `.omelet` directory in current directory.

 ```
-./zig-out/bin/omelet init-config --command generate
+./zig-out/bin/omelet init-default
 ```

-This command is also can use `--scope` option to specify a custom scope.
+This command is also can use `--target-scope` option to specify a custom scope.

 `--global` option also supports.

 ```
-./zig-out/bin/omelet init-config --command generate --scope my_scope
+./zig-out/bin/omelet init-config --target-scope my_scope
 ```

 In general option, using `--use-scope` option result in applying the custom scope.